0n0w1c/Ore-ganizer/readme.md

 Click the shortcut to open the resource selector and choose a resource.
 Then, select the appropriate drill or pumpjack and place it.

-Placement is block for invalid combinations -- for example, crude oil with electric mining drills.
+Placement is blocked for invalid combinations -- for example, crude oil with electric mining drills.
 When changing surfaces, the selected resource is cleared, which also blocks placement.

 #### Startup Options: